 “ The orangutans and chimpanzees are always sitting directly in front of the fans.
 The quality of the Big Ass Fans is unbelievable.

-Big Ass Solutions engineers the world’s most efficient fans for residential, commercial and industrial settings and has a long history of charitable giving in the local, national and international community.
+Big Ass Fans engineers the world’s most efficient fans for residential, commercial and industrial settings and has a long history of charitable giving in the local, national and international community.

 The $16,000 donation includes Yellow Jacket® fans, which are positioned along the Center’s elevated tunnel and chute system, and smaller fans that are installed in the sanctuary’s night houses.